levrex/EHR-Clustering-RA/README.md

 ![alt text](https://github.com/levrex/EHR-Clustering-RA/blob/main/figures/md/fig3_SHAP_ClusterOverview.png?raw=true)

+Note: we used this pipeline for our study, of which you can find a preprint here: https://doi.org/10.1101/2023.09.19.23295482.
 We identified four different RA subsets: 1) arthritis in feet, 2) seropositive oligo-articular disease, 3) seronegative hand arthritis, 4) polyarthritis.
 We conducted sensitivity analysis, external validation and 1000 times bootstrapping to ensure that our clusters were valid, generalizable and stable.

 ## Workflow
 ![alt text](https://github.com/levrex/EHR-Clustering-RA/blob/main/figures/md/fig2_workflow.png?raw=true)